gordielachance/wp-soundsystem/readme.txt

 Live Playlists lets you grab a tracklist from a remote URL and remains **synchronised** with it.
 For example, you can load a radio station page and the plugin will keep its tracklist up-to-date automatically !

+How does it work ?
+Each time the tracklist refreshes; old tracks are flushed and the new ones are inserted.
+If one of the old tracks appears in other playlists or is liked by some users; it will not be trashed.

 Demo on [spiff-radio.org](http://www.spiff-radio.org/?post_type=wpsstm_live_playlist).